Screen notifications

 );

-component is a key utility in Genesis that listens for notifications event dispatched form any part of your application.
-It processes the event payload and dynamically displays the appropriate notification component (e.g., Alert
+component listens for notification events dispatched from any part of your application.
+It processes the event payload and dynamically displays the appropriate notification component (e.g. alert

 1. Wrap your application with the notification-listener

-component needs to be placed at the top of component tree to ensure it can capture events from any child component.
+component at the top of the component tree to ensure it can capture events from any child component.
 You can find the rapid-design-system-provider

 tag in your application and place the notification-listener